-The number of Petrobras employees has grown from 2009 to 2013, but dropped significantly from 2014 to 2016.
+The number of Petrobras employees grew between 2009 and 2013, but dropped significantly from 2014 to 2017.
 Currently, oil reserves located in Brazil are among Petrobras' most important assets.
 Petrobras 36, located on the Roncador Oil field, was the world’s largest floating semi-submersible platform until March 2001 when the rig sank.
 The company holds operations in 24 countries around the world in addition to Brazil.

 In 2014, Petrobras was involved with what was considered one of the largest scandals in Brazil’s history.
 Under an investigation named “Operation Car Wash”, prominent politicians and businessmen were charged in regards to corruption and money laundering.
 Charges were made to Petrobras’ executives in their involvement in bribes and illegal donations to political parties.
 Since the scandal, PricewaterhouseCoopers, the company’s auditing company, declined to certify the company’s accounts and the company’s assets have declined significantly.
 The corruption was estimated to have cost the company 7.2 billion U.S. dollars and was also charged two billion U.S. dollars in costs related to corruption.